 The significance of this recall is much broader than just the alleged basis for the notification-micro-cracks found in a few arms.
-The recall notice, when read carefully, demonstrates what we have claimed all along in our New York State groundbreaking McCalla case and others, that there is a serious risk that the use of monopolar current in the da Vinci robot machines will cause burns t o tissue.
-Such burns may go undetected during surgery and manifest themselves only later when reoperation is needed and permanent damage or death may have occurred.
+The recall notice, when read carefully, demonstrates what we have claimed all along in our New York State groundbreaking McCalla case and others: That there is a serious risk that the use of monopolar current in the da Vinci robot machines will cause tissue burns.
+Such burns may go undetected during surgery and manifest themselves only later when corrective surgery is needed and permanent damage or death may have occurred.

 In fact, the recall notice contains an attachment which outlines the risks of burns.
-This is useful legally both in showing what doctors should be alert to and may be doing wrong, and what has been concealed from doctors by Intuitive up to now.
+This is useful for legal claims in that it both shows what doctors should be aware of, and what has been concealed from doctors by Intuitive up to now.
 These points are:

 Common types of injuries due reported, particularly to the FDA are: burns, tears of the intestines, punctured blood vessels or ureters, severe injury to the bowels, vaginal cuff dehiscence, excessive bleeding, and death.
 Injuries can be exacerbated because of delayed diagnosis.

 Cutting and cauterizing the internal organs is accomplished by electrical current which is passed through robotic instruments.
 Due to the use of monopolar energy (as opposed to bipolar energy), increased the risk of burns occurs.
 This results from current which jumps from the instrument to the body part.